-1. Initial Growth Allocations: The Planners Committee will develop initial population and employment, and housing allocations for review and adoption by the GMASC.

-a.)
-The initial population allocations will be based on the most recently published official 20-year population projections for Skagit County from the Office of Financial Management.

-a. b.)The initial housing allocations for review and adoption by the GMASC will be based on the Department of Commerce methodology or an approved equivalent quantitative methodology.
+- 1. Initial Growth Allocations: The Planners Committee will develop initial population and employment, and housing allocations for review and adoption by the GMASC. - a.
+The initial population allocations will be based on the most recently published official 20-year population projections for Skagit County from the Office of Financial Management. - a.b.
+The initial housing allocations for review and adoption by the GMASC will be based on the Department of Commerce methodology or an approved equivalent quantitative methodology and be consistent with Countywide Planning Policy 4.